 One absolute must if you can visit is Luxor.

-With the City of the Living on the east side of the Nile, and the City of the Dead on the west side, Luxor a city divided by progress and history in the most visual way possible.
+With the City of the Living on the east side of the Nile, and the City of the Dead on the west side, Luxor is a city divided by progress and history in the most visual way possible.
 On Luxor East Bank, you’ll find spacious museums displaying artifacts from Egypt’s past.
 But it’s the west side that a history lover would truly be interested in.
 Here, on Luxor West Bank, the Valley of Kings and Queens is an amazing opportunity to time travel.
 You’ll see the tombs of many great figures in Egypt’s past, including the luxuriously complex tomb of Queen Hatshepsut.
 Luxor is a very cool option for the history buff in Egypt.
 This also where many Nile River cruises depart from.

 Another excellent place to step back in time in Egypt is Aswan.